linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 3 (pages 1001-1434).md

 produce a balanced—but not a riskless—result.

-Credit rating agencies (CRAs) were also viewed by some market

-- bservers as having contributed in a major way to the crisis.
-To aid investors when comparing the relative credit risk of securities, issuers generally ask

-- ne or more CRAs to assign a credit rating to the securitization.
-Although no
-- ne, not even the rating agencies, can always accurately predict the performance of a bond over time, the agencies' long-term track record is solid.
+Credit rating agencies (CRAs) were also viewed by some market observers as having contributed in a major way to the crisis.
+To aid investors when comparing the relative credit risk of securities, issuers generally ask one or more CRAs to assign a credit rating to the securitization.
+Although no one, not even the rating agencies, can always accurately predict the performance of a bond over time, the agencies' long-term track record is solid.
 As explained in chapter 5 credit ratings are opinions about future performance.
 CRAs are not asset managers.
 They provide an initial